Structure of the $\Omega$ baryon and the kaon cloud: Abstract

 \section{Abstract}

 We investigate the effects of the kaon cloud on the electromagnetic and axial-vector form factors of the $\Omega^-$ baryon within the framework of the chiral quark-soliton model.
 We first derive the profile function of the chiral soliton in such a way that the kaon Yukawa tail is properly produced self-consistently.
 Then, we compute the electromagnetic form factors of the $\Omega^-$ baryon.
 The results for the electromagnetic form factors are compared with the lattice data.
-We find that the results with kaon tail employed are in far better agreement with the lattice data.
+We find that the results with the kaon tail employed are in better agreement with the lattice data, compared with those obtained with the pion tail.
 We also study the axial-vector form factors of the $\Omega^-$ baryon, examining the effects of the kaon cloud.

 \keywords{}